isrkan/AI-Agent-Practice/Foundation-layer/Tool_use/MCP/README.md

     mcp.run(transport="stdio")
 ```

 Similar to the math server, we create a weather server with a tool for getting weather information.
 The tool is decorated with `@mcp.tool()` and includes a docstring.
 Note that this tool is async, demonstrating that MCP supports both synchronous and asynchronous functions.
+We define the tool with `async def` because it's meant to simulate calling an external API, like a weather service.
+Asynchronous functions let the server handle multiple requests efficiently without waiting (or "blocking") while one tool finishes.
+This is especially useful for slow operations like network requests.
 In a production environment, this would call an actual weather API.

 ## Step 3: Initialize the MCP client and connect to servers